PrincetonUniversity/BrainPipe/EXAMPLES.md

 python run_fwd.py exp2 /tigress/ahoag/cnn/exp2 models/RSUNet.py 12000 --gpus 0 --noeval --tag exp2
 ```
 Like `run_exp.sh` this script is intended to be run from the `tools/conv_net/pytorchutils` directory.
 The last line calls the python script `run_fwd.py` in that folder.
 See that python script for the details about the parameters.
 The inference will use the model saved at the checkpoint passed (12000 in the above example) in the arguments to create the predicted labels from the subvolumes in your test set directory.
 The predicted label volumes from running the inference on each volume in the test set directory will be saved in the `expt_dir/forward`.

-# CNN paralellization
+# CNN parallelization
 - For whole brain, cellular resolution image volumes (> 100 GB), the neural network inference is parallelized across multiple chunks of image volumes, and stitched together by taking the maxima at the overlaps of the chunks after inference.
 - The chunks are made by running `slurm_files/cnn_preprocess.sh` on a CPU based cluster.
 - Chunks can then be run for inference on a GPU based cluster (after transfer to the GPU based cluster server or on a server that has both CPU and GPU capabilities) by then navigating to `tools/conv_net/pytorchutils` and submitting an array batch job the range ("0-150") will depend on how many chunks were made for the whole brain volume, which are typically 80-200.